NinaDang97/PolymorphismChallenge1/README.md

 # PolymorphismChallenge1
 ### Overview:
-The purpose of the application is to help a fictitious company called Bills Burgers to manage
+The purpose of the application is to help a fictitious company called Bills Burgers to manage types of burgers.
+Apply three principles of OOP Java: Inheritance, Encapsulation and Polymorphism.

 #### Task:
 Their process of selling hamburgers: